TiledCo/api-docs/source/includes/_custom_tiles_with_remote_data.md

 The URL you provide should return a valid `JSON object` with the `Content-Type` header set to `application/json`

-The data you return will be used to override the default values (configurable in the hub editor) for the custom tile.
+The data you return will be used to override the default values (configurable in the app editor) for the custom tile.